Senate Staff : Overview for Senate Staff

 All Senators are invited to meet their student delegates and present them with their scholarship certificates at the USSYP Annual Senate Reception, which takes place on Wednesday of Washington Week in the Kennedy Caucus Room.
 Senators are photographed with their student delegates for the USSYP yearbook – a tradition of more than 59 years, and personally sign their delegates’ scholarship certificates.
 This is a highlight of the week for most students, and the one certain opportunity for senators to meet and congratulate the students from their state.
 Please note, for security reasons, students are unable to be separated from the group for individual visits to Senate offices.

-Senators are also invited to speak substantively with the student delegates during luncheon events during Washington Week, addressing issues of the day and taking students’ questions.
+Senators are also invited to speak substantively with the student delegates during other events during Washington Week, addressing issues of the day and taking students’ questions.
 All events are closed to the media.

 Senate education and press staff can also help support the USSYP in various ways: